 The largest fish in the sea make their way to the Caribbean off the northeast coast of the Yucatan Peninsula every year between May and September.
 You can get up close and personal with these gentle giants on a visit to Mexico.
 Join a diving excursion in Cancun or Isla Holbox that will take you out to the open sea where the whale sharks come to feed.
 You will feel tiny swimming next to them.

 The Yucatan Peninsula has distinctive geological features: it is basically a limestone shelf.
 Since limestone is porous, it has many sinkholes and tunnels in it.
 In fact, there are over two thousand cenotes in the Yucatan Peninsula, and many are connected by underground rivers.
 These were the main source of water in ancient times, but were also important symbolically, since they were viewed as passageways to the underworld.
 Needless to say, exploring these cenotes and underground rivers is a fascinating experience.

 The Sea of Cortez

-Jacques Cousteau called it "the world's aquarium" and undoubtedly the Sea of Cortez is one of the largest and most diverse ecosystems on the planet.
+Jacques Cousteau called it "the world's aquarium" and undoubtedly the Sea of Cortez, located between Mexico proper and Baja California is one of the largest and most diverse ecosystems on the planet.
 Here you can see humpback whales, bottlenose dolphins, and sea lions frolicking in the tranquil water, but you'll also spot a multitude of marine birds.
 The Baja Peninsula's landscape is generally stark, but its rich marine life provides a steep contrast.

 08 of 10